directus/directus/docs/app/data-sharing.md

 ::: warning Logout before using

-If you click a link while logged in to Directus, it may try to direct you to the Directus App, which will yield a message that says "Page Not Found".
-To avoid this, logout of the browser before opening the link.
+If you click a Data Share link while logged in to Directus, it may try to direct you to the Directus App, which will yield a message that says "Page Not Found".
+To avoid this when testing a Share, you can logout of the app before opening the link or simply open the link in another browser.

 :::